h2oai/nitro/py/README.template.md

 > What a coincidence, Boaty McBoatface, I feel intrigued, too!
 ```

-Nitro brings that same level of simplicity to authoring web applications.
-Compare:
+Nitro brings that same level of simplicity to authoring web applications:

 ```py
 from h2o_nitro import View, box